Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/04-logging-onto-cloud.md

 ~~~
 {: .bash}

-### V. Subsequent login's
+### V. Subsequent logins to your AWS instance

-To login back to your AWS instance, you only need to open a terminal, move to the directory you created for the course, and ssh as before:
+To login back to your instance, open a terminal, move to the directory you created for the course, and ssh as before:

 ~~~
 $ cd directory-you-created-the-first-time